MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/sample-controls/angular-flip-control.md

 ---
 # Implementing Flip Control

-This sample shows how to use third-party libraries to create controls in **PowerApps component framework**.
+This sample shows how to use third-party libraries to create controls in PowerApps component framework.
 The flip sample control is implemented based on angular.js, angular-ui, angular-animate, angular-sanitize, bootstrap.
 The code may not reveal the best practices for the mentioned third-party libraries.

 > [!div class="mx-imgBorder"]
 > ![Angular Flip](../media/angular-flip.png "Angular Flip")